-Explanation of Criteria and Standards for Recontracting, Tenure and Promotion
+Explanation of Criteria and Standards for Tenure and Recontracting

-In addressing each of these standards in the recontracting, tenure or promotion packet, candidates must speak to the job position announcement under which they were hired.
+In addressing each of these standards in the tenure and recontracting packet, candidates must speak to the job position announcement under which they were hired.
 A copy of that announcement must be included within the packet.